Geoscience

 Satisfies: a university graduation requirement–senior capstone.

-This course applies geologic principles to the solution of field problems in the Rocky Mountain fold and thrust belt.
+Applies geologic principles to the solution of field problems in the Rocky Mountain fold and thrust belt.
 This four-week course of study includes geologic mapping, description of stratigraphic relationships, structural analysis, and GPS data collection.
-Maps, cross sections, and a formal report of the field study are required.
-Location of the camp can vary.
+Maps, cross-sections, and a formal report of the field study are required.
+The location of the camp can vary.

 GEOS 491.
 SENIOR THESIS.
 1-4 Credits.